Lux-AI-Challenge/Lux-Design-S1/README.md

 You will need Node.js version 12 or above.
 See installation instructions [here](https://nodejs.org/en/download/), you can just download the recommended version.

 The next parts detail the recommended setup to develop and compete your bot.
-For users who wish to use Python and Jupyter Notebooks, see online [tutorial notebook]().
+For users who wish to use Python and Jupyter Notebooks / Kaggle Interactive Notebooks, feel free to skip this section and follow the [tutorial notebook](https://www.kaggle.com/stonet2000/lux-ai-season-1-jupyter-notebook-tutorial)

 Open up the command line, and install the competition design with